 Next, I worked on the frame.
 It had a few dings on one side, but they easily sanded out.
 Two coats of paint later and the frame had a fresh new look.

 The mat was next.
 I loved the fact that it was double, but since they were securely attached, I decided to spray them the same color.
 I chose one that coordinated with the fabric that I picked out, and gave it two coats.

 When everything was dry, it was time to assemble.

 I cut the fabric to fit the foam board, almost to the edges,

 and secured it using adhesive craft tape.

 With the mat in place, the new look was really coming together.
 I gave the glass a much-needed cleaning, reassembled everything, and it was ready to hang.

-I loved this project because I was able to take something that someone had tossed away and give it a fresh new look.
-And for a whole lot less money that if I had bought a new print!
+I loved this project because I was able to take something that someone had tossed away and give it a fresh look.
+And for a whole lot less money than if I had bought a new print!